telerik/ajax-docs/licensing/old-versions-support-policy.md

 Feature enhancements and new controls become publicly available in the first major release after their implementation from the development team.

-New features and controls are not available for versions older then the first version they are released with.
+New features and controls are not available for versions older than the first version they are released with.

 ## New Browsers Compatibility